top of page

 Surgical Procedures:

 A treatment room fee will apply to cover consumables and is non-Medicare rebatable.
-Please check with Reception regarding the fees prior to booking your appointment/procedure.

 Telehealth: